-^{18.} FED.
+^{19.} FED.
 R. CIV.
 P. 26(b)(5).

-^{19.} FED.
+^{20.} FED.
 R. CIV.
 P. 26 advisory committee's note to 2006 amendment.

-^{20.} As the Committee Notes indicate, "The rule does not attempt to define for each case what information must be provided when a party asserts a claim of privilege or work product protection."
+^{21.} As the Committee Notes indicate, "The rule does not attempt to define for each case what information must be provided when a party asserts silent regarding format, practitioners have regularly used traditional privilege logs as the mechanism by which parties comply with Rule 26(b)(5)(A) (and Rule 45(e)(2)(A)).22 Practically speaking, the format of a privilege log can allow a party to "expressly make a claim" of privilege or protection in a way that "describes the nature" of the withheld document "in a manner that, without revealing information itself privileged or protected," allows "other parties to assess the claim."23 a claim of privilege or work product protection."
 FED.
 R. CIV.
 P. 26 advisory committee's note to 1993 amendment.